 [ No Recipes ] was one of 24 blogs selected to commemorate the official launch of the Foodbuzz Publisher Community by creating a unique meal, then blogging about it.
 Foodbuzz is a community of food lovers buzzing about everything from restaurants, to food porn, to recipes.
 While I’m not going to be quitting my day job anytime soon, their Publisher Community helps me pay for some of the costs involved in running this blog through the ads in the right column.
-If you’re interested in signing your blog up for this program, click here.

 From the moment I first got their email calling for proposals I knew exactly what I wanted to do.
 With the density of over-hyped, over-decorated, over-priced restaurants here in Manhattan, there’s been a food-counter-culture backlash of “underground restaurants” popping up all over town.
 The term refers to an unlicensed restaurants that opens up for one night, usually out of someone’s apartment.
 The decor is typically pretty sparse and they are illegal in the way speakeasy’s were during prohibition.

 Perhaps the prospect of getting an amazing multi-course dinner for the price of a take-out Chinese meal is the draw, or maybe it’s the surreptitious nature of the dining experience.
 Whatever the case, underground restaurants have been growing in popularity in big cities around the world.